-The policy of retesting elderly drivers was implemented because many factors, including reaction time, tend to change as a person ages.
+The policy of retesting elderly drivers was implemented for many reasons.
+For example, factors such as reaction time, tend to change as a person ages.
 For younger drivers, renewing one's license is relatively simple matter: one pays the required fee and as along as there are no suspensions, the new license is issued.
 However, the testing procedure for older drivers is a bit different.

 Renewing a Driver's License for Seniors